David Wilson vs. Jefferson S. Dunn

 David Wilson has been on Alabama's death row at Holman Prison since 2008.
-He is represented by Professor Bernard E. Harcourt, and his federal habeas petition is currently before the U.S. District Court for the Middle District of Alabama, Southern Division.
+He is represented by Professor Bernard E. Harcourt, and his federal habeas petition and §1983 methods of execution challenge are currently before the U.S. District Court for the Middle District of Alabama.

 David Wilson has been on Alabama's death row since 2008 when he was convicted of capital murder and sentenced to death.
 David and three other persons were accused of burglarizing a home during which the owner, Mr. Dewey Walker, was tragically killed.
 One of the other codefendants was a young woman named Kittie Corley.